Painless Embedded Rust

 Hardware Abstraction Layer (HAL) for the NXP LPC800 family of ARM Cortex-M0+ microcontrollers, written in Rust.
 Provides a safe and convenient way to write reliable software for LPC800 microcontrollers.

 As an active member of the Embedded Rust community, I'm associated with the following groups.

 The Embedded Devices Working Group is the part of the Rust project that focuses on making Rust a great choice for embedded development.

 Works on supporting Rust on Nordic's nRF series of microcontrollers.

 Works on supporting Rust on NXP's LPC microcontrollers.

 Works on supporting Rust on ST's STM32 microcontrollers.

 My name is Hanno Braun, and I'm an embedded software developer based out of the rural Odenwald region in central Europe.
-I've been an early adopter of Rust on embedded systems.
+I've been using Rust for embedded development since 2015.
 Today, providing services in this space is my main professional focus.